Computational Tools for Diachronic Linguistics

 - Dependency-arc features.
 Each (head-relation-dependent) triple in a PROIEL parse becomes a feature, e.g.

 obj:V-N,atr:N-N,obl:V-N+prep.
 The classifier can learn that obj:V-N with acc.sg.f is over-represented in Archaic and under-represented in Modern, etc. - Argument-structure-frame features.
-For every VERB / AUX token, the full valency frame is emitted as a feature:
+For every VERB / AUX token, the full valency frame (the list of arguments a verb takes, e.g. subject + direct object + oblique) is emitted as a feature:

 pred[sub:nom, obj:acc, voc:voc],pred[sub:nom, obj:acc, obl:dat], etc. Period classifiers built on frame features distinguish Greek diachronic stages with markedly better accuracy than text-only models. - Morphology-bundle features.
 The PROIEL 10-character morphological tag becomes a feature bundle (case + gender + number + tense + mood + voice + aspect).
 Selectable via the LightSIDE feature panel.